Hiking the Pīpīwai Trail to Waimoku Falls in Haleakalā National Park on Maui, Hawaiʻi

 Distance (Roundtrip): 3.8 miles / 6.1 km

-For this reason, Waimoku Falls is a popular final stop along the Hāna Highway before turning back around to make the long, windy drive back to the central valley.
+For this reason, Waimoku Falls, along with the Kūloa Point Trail, is one of the two most popular final stops along the Hāna Highway before turning back around to make the long, windy drive back to the central valley.

 Pīpīwai Trailhead Parking